Client Authentication and Authorization

 Use Mutual TLS

 Mutual TLS (mTLS) is a robust security feature that ensures both the client and server authenticate each other using TLS certificates.
-This two-way authentication process provides enhanced security for API communications by verifying the identity of both parties involved in the connection.
+This two-way authentication process provides enhanced security for API communications by cryptographically verifying the identity of both parties involved in the connection.

 Why Use Mutual TLS?